mxjmxj1/AOGN/README.md

 This is the official PyTorch code for the paper:

-**AOGN-CZSL: an Attributes and Objects Guided Network for Compositional Zero-Shot Learning，IEEE Transactions on Neural Networks and Learning Systems**
+**AOGN-CZSL: an Attributes and Objects Guided Network for Compositional Zero-Shot Learning

 **Jing Yang**, **Xingjiang Ma**, **Shaobo Li**, **Jianjun Hu**, **Zhidong Su**